ranmengyuan/SearchEngine/README.md

 # Supported Platforms

 SearchEngine is based on JavaSE-1.8.
-If you want to operate score, you should download a Java interpreter and some package of java, such as IKAnalyzer, mysql-connector etc..And you should also pay attention to the form of the file that you want to deal.
+If you want to operate SearchEngine, you should download a Java interpreter and some package of java, such as IKAnalyzer, mysql-connector etc..And you should also pay attention to the form of the file that you want to deal.

 # Problems